How FortiClient locates FortiGate or EMS

 The default gateway IP address is specified on the FortiClient endpoint and is used to automatically connect to FortiGate.
 This method does not support connection to EMS.

-FortiClient obtains the default gateway IP address from the OS on the endpoint.
+FortiClient obtains the default gateway IP address from the operating system on the endpoint.
 The default gateway IP address of the endpoint should be the IP address for the FortiGate interface with Telemetry enabled.

 - Remembered gateway IP list